 Allogeneic Stem Cell Transplantation

 Allogeneic stem cell transplantation usually occurs only as part of a clinical trial, because it is not a standard of care for multiple myeloma.
-This approach uses stem cells from a donor—usually a close blood relative or someone who is a genetic match with similar blood and tissue types.
+This approach uses stem cells from a donor—usually a close blood relative or someone whose blood and tissue types match yours.